 - Melt butter in the pan.
 Add mushrooms and onions.
 Saute until tender.
 Sprinkle with flour and stir to coat.
 Add garlic paste, sage, and thyme.
 Stir.

-- Gradually add beef broth while stirring.
+- Gradually add beef broth and worcestershire while stirring.
 The mushroom gravy will reduce and thicken.
 I cooked it for about 5 minutes.

 - Add steak bites to the mushroom sauce.
 Cook until the steak bites are at 130 degrees.